AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/sendgrid.md

 ## Use cases {#use-cases}

-To help you better understand how and when you should use the *Sendgrid* destination, here are sample use cases that [!DNL Adobe Experience Platform] customers can solve by using this destination.
+To help you better understand how and when you should use the Sendgrid destination, here are sample use cases that [!DNL Experience Platform] customers can solve by using this destination.

 ### Create a marketing list for multiple marketing activities